Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

-Computing the likelihood of a specific output sequence $\By'$ being generated by the language model parameterized by $\Bw$ is straightforward.
+Calculating the likelihood that a specific output sequence is generated by the language model parameterized by $\Bw$ is straightforward.
 The language model directly provides the token likelihoods for a given input sequence.
-However, determining the full probability distribution over all possible output sequences is considerably more challenging, since $\cY_T$ scales exponentially with the sequence length $T$.
-The computational complexity of evaluating all possible sequences grows as $\cO(\lvert \cV \rvert^{T})$.
-Since modern language models even exceed a vocabulary size $\lvert \cV \rvert$ of one hundred thousand tokens, this distribution becomes intractable to compute, even for relatively short maximal sequence lengths $T$ \citep{Dubey:24}.
+However, determining the full probability distribution on all possible output sequences is considerably more challenging, since the size of $\cY_T$ increases exponentially with the sequence length.
+The computational complexity of evaluating all possible output sequences increases with $\cO(\lvert \cV \rvert^{T})$.
+Since the vocabulary sizes $\lvert \cV \rvert$ of modern LLMs are well over a hundred thousand tokens, this distribution becomes intractable to determine, even for relatively short maximal sequence lengths $T$ \citep{Dubey:24}.